 Congratulations!
 You successfully learned how to set up alerts using the metrics provided to your project to monitor outages in an automated fashion and get notifications during service disruptions.

 Building off this Codelab, try the following exercises and explore additional resources:

 - You can combine what you learned in this codelab with other metrics provided to your project.
-You can see the full list of available metrics in the Supported Metrics section of the Monitoring and Logging page.
+You can see the full list of available metrics in the Supported Metrics section of the Monitoring page.

 - Explore other types of notification channels for alerts that are explained in the Notification Options page of the Google Cloud Platform documentation.